AzureCosmosDB/scenario-based-labs/Retail/HOL step-by-step - Cosmos DB scenario-based labs - Retail.md

 1. Attach your cluster to the notebook using the dropdown.
 In the drop down, select the **small** cluster.

 1. Run each cell of the **03 Ratings** notebook by selecting within the cell, then entering **Ctrl+Enter** on your keyboard.
 Pay close attention to the instructions within the notebook so you understand each step of the data preparation process.

+>This notebook will use the implict events captured in the events collection in Cosmos DB to calculate what a user would rate a given item, based on their actions.
+In other words it converts a users buy, addToCart and details actions into a numeric score for the item.
+The resulting user to item ratings matrix will be saved to the ratings collection in Cosmos DB.

 1. Switch back to the Azure Portal